 Together with "The Manoharan Charitable Trust," we created the Centre for Career Advancement (C2A) - a place where magic happens.
-We recruited two employees.
+We started by training two employees in accounting software.
 While we were mobilizing candidates for the training, something incredible happened.

 A whole bunch of women approached us, eager to learn.
 Now, these weren't your typical tech-savvy candidates.
 Many of them were married, some with kids, and none of them had ever touched a computer.
 They didn't have the resources for typing or accounting classes, but their determination was unreal.